Juniorpqp/wazuh/README.md

 - Configures Filebeat for compatibility
 - Restarts all services after the upgrade
 - Disables the Wazuh repository after the process
+- **Creates a timestamped log file** for each upgrade session
+- **Includes a safeguard function** to hold/unhold Wazuh packages to prevent accidental upgrades
+- **Fixes broken service checks** and improves error visibility

 ## Prerequisites
 ```